com-lihaoyi/utest/readme.md

 // Result(test3,Failure(java.lang.IndexOutOfBoundsException: 10), ...)
 ```

-`Result(name: String, value: Try[Any])` data structure is a simple data structure used to hold the results of the tests.
+The `Result(name: String, value: Try[Any])` data structure is a simple data structure used to hold the results of the tests.
 Running the tests gives you a `Tree[Result]`, which is trivially convertible to a `Seq[Result]` and can be manipulated programmatically.

 One of the more common things you want to do with `Result`s is print them out nicely so you can see what happened, and uTest provides the `DefaultFormatter` class for exactly that purpose: